 - At the start of the match, the solar panels are oriented towards the outside of the table, no colored bands are inside the table. - For a panel to be considered valid for a team, it must have all or part of the vertical projection of the edge with the team color included inside the table.
-If both color edges are inside the table, the panel is valid for both teams. - The first 2 panels on the side associated with a team are for the exclusive use of the team, the opposite team can not touch it.
+If both color edges are inside the table, the panel is valid for both teams. - The first 3 panels on the side reserved to a team are for the exclusive use of this team, the opposite team can not touch it. - Solar panels are for the exclusive use of robots, SIMA are not allowed to touch them.

-• P3 points for each panel valid for the team;
+• 5 points for each panel valid for the team;

-Figure 8: Panel on initial position, validated for side yellow , blue , for both.
+Figure 9: Panel on initial position, validated for side yellow , blue , for both.

-D.7.
+E.7.
 ENSURE THE POLLINATION OF PLANTS